WakaSync Standalone

 http.get('/api/status', { latestOnly: true }); // first is cancelled

-If you need external control over cancellation, pass your own AbortController.
-WakaSync combines it with its internal controller, so both work independently:
+If you need external control, pass your own AbortController.
+WakaSync combines it with its internal controller so both work independently:

 const controller = new AbortController();